dorongold/gradle-task-tree/README.md

 # Installation

-The plugin can be configured in an [initialization script](http://gradle.org/docs/current/userguide/init_scripts.html) or in the [build script](https://gradle.org/docs/current/userguide/plugins.html).
+The plugin can be configured in the [build script](https://gradle.org/docs/current/userguide/plugins.html) or in an [init script](http://gradle.org/docs/current/userguide/init_scripts.html).

 It is also deployed on [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.dorongold.task-tree).